AFC-AI2C-Cohort-04/coleman-code/cloud_native/week_4/task_1.md

 ---

-0a.   activate python virtual environment
+0a.   activate python virtual environment (don't actually do this, because then you can't get points through the submitter)
 ``` bash
 cd ~/llmservice-handout/ && \
 python3 -m venv venv && \